The following Campus Echo staff contributed to this story: Allexus Killian, Kaitlyn Kornegay, Mesa Jones, and Chris Frazier.

 N.C.
-A&T was cyberattacked by BlackCat ransomware in March 2022 over spring break.
+Agricultural and Technical State University was cyberattacked by BlackCat ransomware in March 2022 over spring break.
 The hackers claimed, on A&T’s website, that they had personal information including social security numbers, contracts, financial information, email databases, and more.
 This claim was soon dismissed by officials at N.C.
 A&T.

 According to Cybersecurity360, when BlackCat ransomware attacked the University of Pisa in Italy they demanded $4.5 million.
 The ransom group said that this was a “discount price” and that demands would soon increase to $5 million.

 According to banksofsecurity.com, when BlackCat attacked the Ecole des Ingénieurs de la Ville de Paris in France, more than 30 gigabytes of personally identifiable and financial information was taken.